Inpatient Rotations

 Geographic Floors

-Henry Ford Hospital’s Internal Medicine inpatient services are geographically, and subspecialty based.
+Henry Ford Hospital’s Internal Medicine inpatient services are geographically and subspecialty-based.
 Each rotation follows a specific curriculum and reading list based on diseases seen on that floor.
-Inpatient rotations are done in conjunction with an attending specialist on all teaching services.
+Inpatient rotations are done with an attending specialist on all teaching services.

-All patients are located proximally to the resident work rooms and call rooms.
-You will work with the same nurses, medical assistants, and case managers during your time on each rotation.
+All patients are located in close proximity to the resident work rooms and call rooms.
+During each rotation, you will work with the same nurses, medical assistants, and case managers.

 internal medicine residencySubspecialty Exposure